-The Company reports on a fiscal year basis ending on June 30.
-In these consolidated and combined financial statements, the fiscal years ended June 30, 2023, 2022, and 2021 are referred to as "Fiscal Year 2023", "Fiscal Year 2022", and "Fiscal Year 2021", respectively, and the fiscal year ending June 30, 2024 is referred to as "Fiscal Year 2024".
+The Company reports on a fiscal year basis ending on June 30th.
+In these consolidated and combined financial statements, the fiscal years ended June 30, 2024, 2023 and 2022 are referred to as "Fiscal Year 2024", "Fiscal Year 2023", and "Fiscal Year 2022", respectively, and the fiscal year ending June 30, 2025 is referred to as "Fiscal Year 2025".

+The Company's financial statements as of and for the period ended June 30, 2024 are presented on a consolidated basis.
 Subsequent to the MSGE Distribution, the Company's financial statements as of June 30, 2023 and for the period from April 21, 2023 to June 30, 2023 included in the year ended June 30, 2023 are presented on a consolidated basis, as the Company became a standalone public company on April 21, 2023.
-The Company's combined financial statements as of June 30, 2022 and for the years ended June 30, 2022 and 2021, as well as the financial information from July 1, 2022 through April 20, 2023 that is included in the results of operations for the year ended June 30, 2023 were prepared on a stand-alone basis derived from the consolidated financial statements and accounting records of Sphere Entertainment.
-These financial statements reflect the combined historical results of operations, financial position and cash flows of the Company in accordance with U.S. generally accepted accounting principles ("GAAP") and SEC Staff Accounting Bulletin (SAB) Topic 1-B, Allocation of Expenses and Related Disclosure in Financial Statements of Subsidiaries, Divisions or Lesser Business Components of Another Entity.
+The Company's combined financial statements for the year ended June 30, 2022, as well as the financial information from July 1, 2022 through April 20, 2023 that is included in the results of operations for the year ended June 30, 2023 were prepared on a standalone basis derived from the consolidated financial statements and accounting records of Sphere

+Entertainment.
+These financial statements reflect the combined historical results of operations, financial position and cash flows of the Company in accordance with U.S. generally accepted accounting principles ("GAAP") and Securities and Exchange Commission ("SEC") Staff Accounting Bulletin (SAB) Topic 1-B, Allocation of Expenses and Related Disclosure in Financial Statements of Subsidiaries, Divisions or Lesser Business Components of Another Entity.
 References to U.S. GAAP issued by the Financial Accounting Standards Board ("FASB") in these footnotes are to the FASB Accounting Standards Codification, also referred to as "ASC."

-Prior to April 21, 2023, separate financial statements had not been prepared for the Company and it has not operated as a stand-alone business from Sphere Entertainment.
+Prior to April 21, 2023, separate financial statements had not been prepared for the Company and it had not operated as a standalone business from Sphere Entertainment.
 The combined financial statements include certain assets and liabilities that have historically been held by Sphere Entertainment or by other Sphere Entertainment subsidiaries but are specifically identifiable or otherwise attributable to the Company.
 The combined financial statements are presented as if the Company's businesses had been combined for all periods presented.
-The assets and liabilities in the combined financial statements have been reflected on a historical cost basis, as immediately prior to the MSGE Distribution all of the assets and liabilities presented were wholly owned by Sphere Entertainment and are being transferred to the Company at a carry-over basis.
+The assets and liabilities in the combined financial statements have been reflected on a historical cost basis, as immediately prior to the MSGE Distribution all of the assets and liabilities presented were wholly owned by Sphere Entertainment and were transferred to the Company at a carry-over basis.

-The financial information from July 1, 2022 through April 20, 2023 that is included in the results of operations for the year ended June 30, 2023 and the combined statements of operations for the years ended June 30, 2022 and 2021 include allocations for certain support functions that are provided on a centralized basis and not historically recorded at the business unit level by Sphere Entertainment, such as expenses related to executive management, finance, legal, human resources, government affairs, information technology, and venue operations, among others.
+The financial information from July 1, 2022 through April 20, 2023 that is included in the results of operations for the year ended June 30, 2023 and the combined statement of operations for the year ended June 30, 2022 include allocations for certain support functions that were provided on a centralized basis and not historically recorded at the business unit level by Sphere Entertainment, such as expenses related to executive management, finance, legal, human resources, government affairs, information technology, and venue operations, among others.
 As part of the MSGE Distribution, certain corporate and operational support functions were transferred to the Company and therefore, charges were reflected in order to burden all business units comprising Sphere Entertainment's historical operations.
 These expenses have been allocated to Sphere Entertainment on the basis of direct usage when identifiable, with the remainder allocated on a pro rata basis of combined assets, headcount or other measures of the Company or Sphere Entertainment, which are recorded as a reduction of either direct operating expenses or selling, general and administrative expense.